stavie235/Earthrisk-hackathon-/README.md

 ## License

-This project was developed as part of a  hackathon  .Won first place in IBM category and second place overall.
+This project was developed as part of a  hackathon.
+Won first place in IBM category and second place overall.
 All rights reserved by the team.